Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Kentucky Mortgages

-Framed by the Ohio River and the Appalachian Mountains, Kentucky is home to the famous Kentucky Derby, world-class bourbon, bluegrass and a multitude of historical events.
+Framed by the Ohio River and the Appalachian Mountains, Kentucky is home to the famous Kentucky Derby, world-class bourbon, bluegrass and a vibrant history.
 Homebuyers will find that Kentucky mortgage rates have historically been a bit higher than the national average.
 The Bluegrass State’s counties’ conforming loan limits are consistent, as are their FHA limits.

 Today's Mortgage Rates in Kentucky